SYChen123/A-survey-on-BATADAL-dataset/README.md

 ![roc_auc](./fig/roc_auc.png)
 </br>

 We can see that AUC becomes bigger as window size gets bigger.
-Window size 12 is the best.
+Window size 12 is the best from the perspective of AUC.
 But if you care more about reducing the number of false alarms, then window size 3 is better, which can be concluded by the following comparison.

 ### Acc, f1 score, precision and recall